fyrz/simple-solr-explain/README.md

 This project aims to provide Solr query explanations to a broader audience.
 In former and current projects as well as by experience debug information available via standard Solr facilities are too detailed and too technical to be easily understandable.

+## Usage

+Simple solr explanations can be integrated as Solr QueryResponseParserPlugin or as standalone library.